 All requirements for the M.B.A. degree must be completed within five calendar years from the date the student begins graduate study.
-Students are expected to make appropriate arrangements with their employers to meet classes on time, avoid absences due to out-of-town travel, and provide sufficient time to do library and computer lab work, as required.
+Students are expected to make appropriate arrangements with their employers to meet classes on time, avoid absences due to out-of-town travel, and provide sufficient time to do library work, computer lab work, and group assignments as required.

 It is the responsibility of the student to notify the School of Business of his or her expected graduation date one quarter prior to graduation.
 At this time the student will pay a \$35 graduation fee and fill out the diploma applications.
 Arrangements for the master's comprehensive examination will be made at the beginning of the quarter in which the student expects to graduate.
-A student must also both register and apply for graduation during his or her last quarter.
+A student should register for the comprehensive exam even if a comp waiver is expected.
+A student must apply for graduation and be registered at AUM for classes during his or her last quarter.

 The specific course requirements and course descriptions of the M.B.A. degree are listed below.
 As a general rule, all Basic Program course requirements are completed first by the graduate student.
-After beginning the Core Program it is recommended that the student first complete all AC, EC, and QM courses.
-Remaining course requirements should be met as prerequisites dictate.
+Core classes can be taken in any order, assuming the Basic prerequisite has been met.
+The Synergistic Organizational Strategy course (MN 680) is the capstone course and is taken after all other core courses have been completed.